Click here to view our video explaining how HELP's Brain Power Program can change your life!

 A federal law that protects the privacy of student education records.
 Often referred to as FERPA.

-formal assessment
+Formal assessment

 The process of gathering information using standardized published tests to make instructional decisions.

-free and appropriate public education
+Free and appropriate public education

 Special education and related services that are provided at public expense.
 Services are supervised by the school and must meet state standards.
 There is no charge to the parent.
 Often referred to as FAPE.

-functional behavioral assessment
+Functional behavioral assessment

 A way to figure out what triggers a behavior problem.
 The information is used in designing a plan to address problem behaviors and prevent them from happening in the future.
 Often referred to as FBA.

-functional print
+Functional print

 Writing used for a specified purpose, such as signs, directions, lists, and personal messages.

-functional skills
+Functional skills

 Skills needed for independent living, such as cooking, shopping, working with or managing money, using public transportation and knowing how to be safe in the community.

-general education curriculum
+General education curriculum

 The knowledge and skills that all students in the state are expected to master.

-graphic organizer
+Graphic organizer

 A text, diagram or other pictorial device that summarizes and illustrates interrelationships among concepts in a text.
 Maps, webs, graphs, charts, frames, and clusters are graphic organizers.